 With Treatment

-James H Quillen Vamc is a mental health and addiction treatment facility located at Corner Of Lamont And Veterans Way in the 37684 zip code in Mountain Home, TN.
+James H Quillen Vamc is a dual diagnosis treatment center located at Corner Of Lamont And Veterans Way in the 37684 zip code in Mountain Home, TN.
 It is operated by the U. S. Department of Veterans Affairs.
-James H Quillen Vamc provides relapse prevention from naltrexone, buprenorphine maintenance and naltrexone administration.
-Some of the treatment approaches used by James H Quillen Vamc include counseling for substance abuse, counseling for trauma victims and 12 step rehabilitation.
-James H Quillen Vamc also specializes in detox services and offers residential benzodiazepines detoxification, cocaine detox and inpatient alcohol detox.
-James H Quillen Vamc provides hospital inpatient detoxification, inpatient hospital rehabilitation and 90 day inpatient rehab.
-It also provides inpatient detox services, inpatient dual diagnosis treatment and residential treatment for substance abuse.
+James H Quillen Vamc provides suboxone prescription, buprenorphine maintenance and naltrexone administration.
+Some of the treatment approaches used by James H Quillen Vamc include 12-step rehab, cognitive behavioral therapy and counseling for substance abuse.
+James H Quillen Vamc also specializes in detox services and offers inpatient opioid detox, residential benzodiazepines detox and cocaine detox.
+James H Quillen Vamc provides inpatient hospital rehab, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
+It also provides inpatient detox services, residential substance use treatment and inpatient treatment for co-occurring mental health and substance use disorders.

 Address: Corner of Lamont and Veterans Way, Mountain Home, TN 37684